mikependon/RepoDB.NET/pages/references/dbrepository.md

 }
 ```

-Below is the recommended way when exposing a method that merge a record.
+Below is the recommended way when exposing a method that merges a record.

 ```csharp
 public object MergeCustomer(Customer customer,